-It was standing room only today for a charter school meeting that was supposed to be led by the principal of the Doral Academy, however, City Manager Michael Cernech, possibly catching word of the protesters, advised him not to come.
-Cernech, in what probably was his worst day ever (next to getting a back rub from from disgraced former City Commissioner Patte Atkins-Grad) took to the podium facing the angry crowds.
+It was standing room only for a charter school meeting that was supposed to be led by the principal of the proposed Doral Academy.
+However, City Manager Michael Cernech advised him not to come.
+Cernech, in what probably was his worst day ever (next to getting a back rub from recalled City Commissioner Patte Atkins-Grad), took to the podium to face the angry crowds.

-After being confronted, she said she hadn’t made a decision because she hadn’t heard all the facts.
+After being confronted, she said she hadn’t decided because she hadn’t heard all the facts.

 Here are some facts for Glasser:

 Glasser clearly doesn’t have the chops, or the integrity, to represent her district well.
-Besides employing someone that has stolen from the Democratic party back in 2012 while she was serving as Broward Democratic Party State Committeewoman, she has confessed to having short term memory problems at the trial of Patte Atkins-Grad, back when she accepted a gift from the Chaits in a paper bag for her help.
+Besides employing someone that has stolen from the Democratic party back in 2012 while she was serving as Broward Democratic Party State Committeewoman, she had confessed to having short-term memory problems at the trial of Patte Atkins-Grad, back when she accepted a gift from the Chaits in a paper bag for her help.

-No, Glasser no longer has the chutzpah, or the drive to stand up and say “no” to her city manager, who I may add, works for her and the rest of the city commission as his contract is decided by them.
+No, Glasser no longer has the chutzpah nor the drive to stand up and say “no” to her city manager, who, I may add, works for her and the rest of the city commission as they decide his contract.

-Although the charter school will in fact come before the commission for a vote, if Glasser stood up for her residents, this would not have gotten this far and angered so many.
+Although the charter school will come before the commission for a vote, if Glasser stood up for her residents, this would not have gotten this far and angered so many.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.

 - NewsFebruary 18, 2024J.P.
 Taravella Drama Club Hosts Community Yard Sale and Craft Show on February 24